Academic Credentials

 • Walter P. Murphy University Fellowship, Northwestern University, 1989-1990

-Dr. Reiss is actively involved in several scientific societies, and he is a Past-President and Fellow of the Society for Risk Analysis (SRA), the leading scientific society devoted to the field of risk assessment.
-Dr. Reiss was the Managing Editor of Risk Analysis: An International Journal, the leading scholarly journal for risk analysis, from 2001 through mid-2008.
-He was the winner of the 2001 Chauncey Starr (early career) award from SRA.
-In 2018, he was awarded the Outstanding Practitioner Award from SRA.
+Dr. Reiss is a past president and current fellow of the Society for Risk Analysis (SRA), the leading international scientific organization dedicated to the advancement of risk analysis.
+He has published broadly in the peer-reviewed literature in the areas of human and ecological risk assessment, exposure assessment, dose-response analysis, and epidemiology, and he served as managing editor of Risk Analysis: An International Journal, the field's premier scholarly journal, from 2001 through mid-2008.
+He received the 2001 Chauncey Starr Award (early career) and the 2018 Outstanding Practitioner Award from SRA.